 It seems as though everyone is always on a quest to find that perfect diet plan, often going from fad to fad and wondering why nothing works.
 Trying to find a diet plan that works well and actually delivers the results they claim is difficult, to say the least.
 Often times diet trends pop up and end up being debunked just as quickly.

 Whether you’re wanting to lose weight or are trying to address a more specific health issue, here are the 10 best (and safe) diets for 2017.

 1. Weight Watchers

-The Weight Watchers diet has been around since the 1960’s and has remained one of the most successful commercial diet plans.
+The Weight Watchers: Gain the Confidence (Volume 1) diet has been around since the 1960’s and has remained one of the most successful commercial diet plans.
 Though they different diet plans, such as the Core or Flex plan, overall the Weight Watchers diet focuses on moving more and eating less.
 It is based on portion control and calorie counting, as well as exercise.

 Two key elements of Weight Watchers is that it does restrict any food groups and it also focuses on changing behavior towards food.
 Unlike other dieting programs Weight Watchers is all about community and require online or in-person meetings to help keep participants on track.

 2. Mediterranean Diet

-The Mediterranean diet is so much a specific diet, but rather a general way of eating.
+The The Mediterranean Diet: The Complete Guide for Beginners (For Fast Weight Loss, Tips and Tricks, Common Mistakes to Avoid, 60 easy Recipes, Week-long Meal Plan for Lasting Weight Loss) is so much a specific diet, but rather a general way of eating.
 This means there isn’t a specific diet plan, instead, this diet focuses on the types of foods being consumed.
 A traditional Mediterranean diet is made up of a foundation of fresh fruits and vegetables, along with nuts for healthy fat and olive oil.

 The main protein source is fish and seafood, with actual meats being consumed very few times.
 This diet is excellent for anyone but is highly recommended for those concerned of the risk of Parkinson’s and Alzheimer’s as this is a very physical and brain-healthy diet.